Voter Information

 Proposed Board of Education Candidates

-There will be two (2) members for a three (3) year term commencing on July 1, 2025 and expiring on June 30, 2028, and one (1) member for the unexpired term caused by the resignation of Kristen Kumar, effective upon taking the oath of office and expiring on June 30, 2026.
+There will be two (2) members for a three (3) year term commencing on July 1, 2025 and expiring on June 30, 2028, and one (1) member for the unexpired term caused by the resignation of Kristen Kumar, effective upon taking the oath of office on May 22, 2025 and expiring on June 30, 2026.

-Click below to read about the five candidates running for the Board of Education.
+Click below to read about the four candidates running for the Board of Education.

 -